drhsqlite/fossil-mirror/www/containers.md

 Another useful case to consider is that you’ve installed a [server extension](./serverext.wiki) and you need an interpreter for that script.
-The first option above won’t work except in the unlikely case that it’s written in one of the bare-bones script interpreters that BusyBox ships.(^BusyBox’s `/bin/sh` is based on the old 4.4BSD Lite Almquist shell, implementing little more than what POSIX specified in 1989, plus equally stripped-down versions of AWK and `sed`.)
+The first option above won’t work except in the unlikely case that it’s written for one of the bare-bones script interpreters that BusyBox ships.(^BusyBox’s `/bin/sh` is based on the old 4.4BSD Lite Almquist shell, implementing little more than what POSIX specified in 1989, plus equally stripped-down versions of AWK and `sed`.)

 Let’s say the extension is written in Python.
-While you could handle it the same way we do with Tcl, because Python is more popular, we have more options.
-Let’s inject that into the stock container via a suitable “[distroless]” image instead.
-Because this will conflict with the bare-bones “`os`” layer we create, the method is more complicated:
+While you could handle it the same way we do with the Tcl example above, because Python is more popular, we have more options.
+Let’s inject a Python environment into the stock Fossil container via a suitable “[distroless]” image instead:

 ```
     ## ---------------------------------------------------------------------